shivamkumar-nitd/dharma-sahayak-app/README.md

 - **Recovery Guide for Lost Documents**
   Unique feature that helps users regenerate lost legal records — from FIRs to marriage certificates — with stepwise clarity.

+- **Zero-Install, Browser-Based Access**
+Fully functional from a browser — no app installation needed.
+Ideal for users with low-end phones or no app store access.

+- **Context-Aware Query Understanding**
+NyayaAI doesn’t just parse keywords — it understands context (e.g., "My land dispute with uncle") and intelligently routes the query to the right legal domain (Land + Family).

 ### 🔓 Designed for Growth

 - **Modular & Open-Source Architecture**